• Train

 How YOLO v3 works – Source

-The YOLO Architecture at a Glance
+The YOLOv3 Architecture at a Glance

 The YOLOv3 algorithm first separates an image into a grid.
-Each grid cell predicts some number of boundary boxes (sometimes referred to as anchor boxes) around objects that score highly with the aforementioned predefined classes.
+Each grid cell predicts some number of bounding boxes (sometimes referred to as anchor boxes) around objects that score highly with the aforementioned predefined classes.

-What’s New in YOLOv3?
+What’s New in YOLO v3?

 The following sections will give you an overview of what’s new in YOLOv3.